Weak magnetic field corrections to light vector or axial mesons mixings and vector meson dominance

+The way to handle UV divergences will be discussed below.
+The dimensionless coupling constants $g_{m1}$ and $g_{m1A}$ are also logarithmic divergent and they correspond to electromagnetic couplings of vector and axial mesons.

+{ The two first couplings, $g_{\rho A}$ and $g_{\omega A}$, that break U(1) gauge invariance will be eliminated by field redefinition in Section (\ref{sec:vmd-Mphot}). } { Note however the two types of couplings $g_{m1}$ and $g_{m1A}$ written separatedly in the Eq. (\ref{FFF-1}): the first involves the electromagnetic tensor whereas the second do not.
+The first ones are U(1) gauge invariant whereas the second are not.
+However it is interesting to note that these last couplings $g_{m1}$ can be made gauge invariant by considering further terms of the expansion and writing the original covariant derivative of the quark propagator

-The way to handle UV divergences will be discussed below. { The dimensionless coupling constants $g_{m1}$ and $g_{m1A}$ are also logarithmic divergent and they correspond to electromagnetic couplings of vector and axial mesons. } The coupling constants $g_{F\rho\omega}$, $g_{FF\rho}$ and $g_{FF\omega}$ have dimension $M^{-2}$ and they can be seen as mixings induced by an external photon and effective couplings of each of the vector mesons to two photons. {These issues will be reminded in the conclusions and they might have interesting consequences.} These last coupling constants are UV finite and proportional among each other and they will provide the most important results of this work.
-In Figures (1-a) and (1-b) the Feynman diagrams corresponding to the couplings (\ref{g-rho-B},\ref{g-F-rho-B}) are shown.
-The photon is represented by a wavy line, the vector mesons by a dotted-dashed line, and internal quarks by solid lines.
-The couplings for the strength tensors of vector mesons or photon are indicated by a triangle in the corresponding vertex.
-In Figures (2-a), (2-b) and (2-c) the Feynman diagrams for all the interaction terms (\ref{FFF-1}) are exhibited.
+where $\tilde{D}_\mu = \partial_\mu + e_v A_\mu$ was defined by extracting a factor $e_v$ outside from the definition of $g_{m1}$.
+In this covariant derivative, the actions of the charge operator on quark and vector mesons appear as a trace ($tr_I$) in isospin indices $ e_v = e \; tr_I (\sigma_i Q \sigma_j)$.
+This corresponds to an averaged electrical charge of the overall effective coupling.
+This more complete parameterization will not be considered below since it does not yield leading contributions for the VMD and mixing form factors as desired. } The coupling constants $g_{F\rho\omega}$, $g_{FF\rho}$ and $g_{FF\omega}$ have dimension $M^{-2}$ and they can be seen as mixings induced by an external photon and effective couplings of each of the vector mesons to two photons. {These issues will be reminded in the conclusions and they might have interesting consequences.} These last coupling constants are UV finite and proportional among each other and they will provide the most important results of this work.